nicolo-tellini/sppComp/how-to.md

 ```
 The number outside the squared brackets is the process ID of the command you run.

-You may to save it on a txt file.
+You may want to save it on a txt file.
 In case you mistakenly run the pipeline with the incorrect parameters,

 the command: